taybro23/tbphotography_ms1/README.md

 * Navbar
   * The navbar is has been set to "fixed top" so that it will alway be accessible and pages can easily be navigated between.
 This improves overall user experience.
+  * Underline used in CSS to show which page the user is currently on.
 * Responsive design
   * My website was built mobile first and is fully responsive.
 This was done using Bootstrap.
 * Hover effects